Is the New York Pass 2016 worth it? We review prices and value here

 New York City is a place everyone should visit at least once in their life, and while it has a reputation for being expensive, it doesn’t have to be.
 Unfortunately, the best and most famous attractions in the city are, on average, the most expensive in the world.
 Walking through Central Park will cost you nothing, but all the wonderful museums and tours are pricey.

-The New York Pass is an ideal solution for many people, as it allows you entry into over 50 of the cities best attractions and tours for a single price.
+The New York City Pass is an ideal solution for many people, as it allows you entry into over 50 of the cities best attractions and tours for a single price.
 That price seems high at first, until you do the math to see what it includes and how much you can save.

-Further down the page we’ll recommend who should get the New York Pass and who’s better off without it, but first let’s look at the current prices for everything.
+Further down the page we’ll recommend who should get New York Passes and who’s better off without them, but first let’s look at the current prices for everything.
 If you want more information about specifics take a look at main New York City prices page to see what hotels, food, transportation, and attractions cost, shown in any currency you’d like, at today’s exchange rates.
 And check out our recommended New York hotels list for great choices that offer excellent value.

 Price of the 2016 New York Pass